Updated: October 21, 2020

 12. Reporting and Dashboards

 GoldMine has an internal reporting tool with a set of pre-built reports.
 Contact filters can be created and used in reports.
 GoldMine comes with about 30 dashboards.
-These are interactive Dashboards, which means that a user can drill down from one graph to another graph or to a grid for further analysis.
-A user can take various actions from a dashboard, including send an email or letter to the group, scheduling a follow up call or creating a campaign to the group.
+These are interactive Dashboards, meaning a user can drill down from one graph to another graph or a grid for further analysis.
+A user can take various actions from a dashboard, including sending an email or letter to the group, scheduling a follow-up call, or creating a campaign for the group.

 Salesforce comes with a large set of starter reports.
-There is a drag and drop interface that lets users create their own reports and dashboards.
+A drag-and-drop interface lets users create their own reports and dashboards.
 Reports can be exported to a CSV file for further manipulation in Excel.
-A scheduler allows users to receive reports via email at pre-determined days and times.
+A scheduler allows users to receive reports via email on pre-determined days and times.

 13. Mobile Access